 Tech giants face new digital services tax in UK from 2020

-UK chancellor Philip Hammond said “austerity is finally coming to an end” as he hailed a significant improvement in the country’s public finances UK chancellor Philip Hammond said “austerity is finally coming to an end” as he hailed a significant improvement in the country’s public finances
+UK chancellor Philip Hammond said “austerity is finally coming to an end” as he hailed a significant improvement in the country’s public finances.
+Photograph: Andy Rain/EPA

 “This will be a narrowly-targeted tax on the UK-generated revenues of specific digital platform business models.
 It will be carefully designed to ensure it is established tech giants – rather than our tech start-ups – that shoulder the burden of this new tax,” Mr Hammond said.